tuxies-wiki-team/tuxies-wiki/docs/notes/linux-guides/README.md

 permalink: /linux-guides/
 ---

-:::info Here, you'll find guides on how to install different distros and setting them up.
+:::info Here, you'll find guides on how to install and set up different distros.
 You'll see desktop environment guides, too!
 :::

 ## **Distros**